Support & Service

 For every presidential election cycle, AGI organizes a federation-wide committee to draft a document that describes how geosciences support societal needs and policy decision-making.
 Primary recipients of this document are staff of major presidential and legislative campaigns, the purpose being to clarify the importance of Earth science to key elements of their platforms and campaign activities.
 Per recommendations from policymakers, the next version of this document will frame the issues in societal context and then describe how geoscience can help solve those problems.

-AGI has launched the development of the 2024 Critical Needs Document to re-frame and anchor the discussion of critical needs and geoscience solutions in the context of the SDGs.
-The core intention of this process is to make the Critical Needs Document human- and society-centric, highlighting the fundamental challenges to a sustainable future here in the U.S., and challenge our community to identify geoscience-based solutions.
+AGI has launched the development of the 2024 Critical Needs Document to re-frame and anchor the discussion of critical needs and geoscience solutions in the context of a thriving society through ways the geosciences can help on policy solutions.
+The core intention of this process is to make the Critical Needs Document human- and society-centric, highlighting the fundamental challenges faced here in the U.S., and challenge our community to identify geoscience-based solutions.
 Through becoming solution-oriented, geosciences become a more viable policy tool, rather than merely policy-informing.
 The project launch was earlier than in prior election cycles, which allows more time for resources to be committed during its development, fostering a stronger product, and allowing the target completion date to pre-date the primary elections.